PTRS (Pretrial Release Service) and the role of community

 This leads us to one of the dirty secrets of the cash bail system that pretrial release desperately wishes the average person to overlook: namely that when someone is sitting in jail because they don’t have $50 to post bail, in most cases it’s not because no one in the defendant’s support network has $50, its that for one reason or another they deem the defendant to be a bad risk.
 This is one of the beauties of the natural equilibrium in the cash bail system.

 Their is a segment of people who remain in jail, not because they can’t afford bail; but because their support system, those who know the person best deem it in everyone’s best interest that the person remain their.
 As many as 75% of calls we receive for bail bonds have an underlying substance abuse issue and/or mental health problems that is not directly reflected in the crime(s) they are charged in committing.
 Many individuals may be arrested or confined to a drug rehab for a string of petty thefts to help support their drug habit.
 Even though the crime they are charged with does not indicate on its face that they have a drug or mental health problem.
+Taking them to the los angeles addiction center is the best way to help them to get rid of the addiction to lead a happy life in future.

 Those closest to a defendant will know better then any PTRP officer ever could in a 10 question survey, the character of a defendant and his willingness to return to court.
 Often times a family makes the painful choice to leave a family member in jail knowing that is the best place for them to be in the moment.
 Perhaps it’s because the person is a danger to themselves or others, perhaps it’s because they’re likely to flee, perhaps it’s just that they need to feel the consequences of their actions.
 Whatever the case, this willful and conscious choice that family and friends often make to allow a loved one to remain in custody pretrial EVEN THOUGH THEY HAVE THE FINANCIAL MEANS to post bail is one of the greatest tricks that the founders wove into the fabric of our constitution.